Published by Christina Riley. Last Updated on August 21, 2023.

-We support the Association of Zoos and Aquariums-accredited places like Sylvan Heights Bird Park, the North Carolina Zoo, and the North Carolina Aquariums (Fort Fisher for example).
+We support the Association of Zoos and Aquariums-accredited places like Sylvan Heights Bird Park, the North Carolina Zoo, and the North Carolina Aquariums (Fort Fisher and Roanoke Island for example).

 However, we do understand the Karen Beasley Sea Turtle Rescue and Rehabilitation Center is solely focused on rescue and returning turtles to the wild.

 Here are some more North Carolina-based organizations with a similar mission:

 - Blue Ridge Bird Observatory (BRBO): The BRBO has the mission of making these feathery friends safe once more with monitoring, raptor trapping and hawk watch counts.